|View/Edit Cart | Check Out|

 SoftSand Rubber Particles can be used in the same manner as sand and other commonly available skid resistant additives.
 The particles can be either mixed directly into the paint, or they can be sprinkled onto the wet paint, after it has been applied.
 SoftSand rubber is compatible with most urethane, epoxy and acrylic paints.

 Direct Addition to Paint

-SoftSand Rubber can be mixed into the paint, and applied with either a paint brush or roller.
-As with other non-skid aggregates, the appropriate mix ratio can vary.
-In general, 10-20% SoftSand rubber particles by weight will provide a desirable textured finish for a non-slip surface.
-For most paints, this ratio amounts to one-quarter (¼) pint of SoftSand particles for every pint or quart of paint.
+SoftSand Rubber particles can be mixed into the paint, and applied with either a paint brush or roller.
+Most paints will accept an 8 to 1 ratio without any thinner.
+This amounts to one-quarter (¼) pint of SoftSand particles for every quart of paint or pint of particles per gallon of paint.

 The best way to determine your mix ratio is to mix paint and SoftSand rubber in a separate container, and apply a test patch to the paint area.
 To get the most accurate sense of what the final product will look like, apply the mixed paint to a flat piece of cardboard or plywood, and allow it to cure.
 Then apply the second coat of paint to get the final affect.
 Adjust your final mix ratio based on the appearance of this test patch.